 Outcome: Public safety is enhanced.

-- · Annual composite index score of crimes against persons and property - Annual indices of crimes against persons or property by age, ability, gender, and ethnicity - Community survey of perceptions on public safety - Tobacco use (estimated smoking rate) - Obesity prevalence (estimated obesity rate) - · Healthcare professional shortage areas (severity of clinician shortage) - Preventable hospitalization rate (number of hospital admissions for conditions that could be effectively treated through outpatient care per 1,000 patients)
+- Annual composite index score of crimes against persons and property - Annual indices of crimes against persons or property by age, ability, genders, and ethnicities - Community survey of perceptions on public safety

 Outcome: Engagement processes are inclusive and representative.